PavelRudko-ARM/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 ![Render Passes Diagram](images/render_passes_diagram.png)

- Note that there is a dependency because the second pass uses the output of the first.
+ Note that there is a dependency because the second pass is using the output of the first.
 Since these are two separate render passes we cannot use a ``VkSubpassDependency`` for synchronization.
 Instead ``VkImageMemoryBarrier`` is used.

 ## The Multi-threading Render Passes Sample